BruneauLab-GladstoneInstitutes/SimpleSynapse/README.md

 # Tutorial

+For a detailed tutorial please visit the public [SimplySynapse](https://www.synapse.org/#!Synapse:syn21535175/wiki/600620) data repository.

+# Acknowledgements

-Acknowledgements and thanks extend to Sage Bionetworks for developing the Synapse Python client, for which without SimpleSynapse would be much less simple.
+Thanks extend to Sage Bionetworks for developing the Synapse Python client, for which without SimpleSynapse would be much less simple.